strapi/documentation/docusaurus/docs/dev-docs/api/rest/review-workflows.md

 ### Get a specific review workflow

-This endpoint retrieves a specific review workflow based on the provided `workflow_id`.
+Retrieves a specific review workflow based on the provided `workflow_id`.

 <ApiCall>